-Projects like these are the bet – quick, easy, and super cute!
-Here’s how to create your own unique 3-D valentines:
+Projects like these are the best.
+They are quick, easy, and super cute!
+Here’s how to create your own unique 3-D valentines.

 1. Take Your Photo

-Dress up your child in a cute shirt: think Valentine colors or something that will compliment them!
-I used a red t-shirt under a button down shirt to bring some extra color into the photo.
-Then find yourself a blank space of wall with good lighting.
+Dress up your child in a cute shirt: think Valentine's Day colors or something that will compliment them!
+I used a red t-shirt under a button-down shirt to bring some extra color into the photo.
+Then find yourself a blank wall with good lighting.

-Have your child stand a few steps away from the wall.
-You can take it horizontally or vertically, but just give yourself room!
+A tip for getting a good photo: have your child stand a few steps away from the wall.
+You can take it horizontally or vertically, but just give yourself some room.

 Remember to focus on your child’s face, not their hand!
-You want to see that sweet smile, and let their hand go a little blurry.
-You may want to adjust your aperture to add to this 3-D effect by opening your lens to the widest it can be (aka a low f-stop number).
+You want to see that sweet smile, so let their hand go a little blurry.

 2. Print Your Photos

-You will need to decide what size you want to print your photos.
-I printed mine out small by placing two on a 4×6 photo and cutting it in half.
+You'll need to decide what size you want to print your photos.
+I printed mine out small by placing two photos on a 4x6 and cutting it in half.
 The mini size is so cute with a small lollipop!
-But the 4×6 size will work with a regular size lollipop as well.
-You can see the size of a regular 4×6 above, and the 2×3 size as well.
+But the 4x6 size will work with a regular size lollipop as well.
+You can see the size of a regular 4x6 above, and the 2x3 size as well.

 3. Assemble Your Lollipop Valentines

-Use a blade to carefully cut a ½” slit above and below your child’s hand.
+Use a blade to carefully cut a half-inch slit above and below your child’s hand.
 Don’t place the cuts too close together or your paper will rip!

-Carefully insert your lollipop from top to bottom, and add a piece of tape on the back to keep the lollipop in place.
+Carefully insert your valentine favor from top to bottom, and add a piece of tape on the back to keep it in place.